erickangMSFT/generator-sqlproj/README.md

 Say **yo sqlproj** and get started with a mssql database project.

+> This project requires Windows OS, Visual Studio 2017 and the latest DACFx to run end to end.
+Otherwise build and publish scenario will not work.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-sqlproj using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).

+Install [mssql-scripter](https://github.com/Microsoft/sql-xplat-cli) to import a database.

 > Not published to npm public repository.